huh-sters/traffcap/README.md

 As of the writing of this document, 3.7 will be the minimum supported version with the End of Life scheduled to be in June 2023.
 At which point, this repository will be upgrade to support the next in line for EOL, Python 3.8

+### Contributing

+The codebase aims to comply to PEP8, with the only exception on line lengths being a maximum of 119 characters.
+This is reflected in the `ruff` configuration within the `pyproject.toml` file.

 # Concepts

-## Endpoints
+## Endpoint Codes

-These are the URL's that are used by your application to talk to Traffcap.
-They are in the format of a short prefix followed by a longer identifier, like this:
+These are codes used in the URL's that are used by your application to talk to Traffcap.
+They are in the format of a short prefix followed by a longer endpoint code, like this:

 `/r/123abcdefg890`

+In this case, the endpoint code is `123abcdefg890`.

 So say your server is hosted at a specific address like `https://fipo.co` then the webhook URL would be:

 `https://fipo.co/r/123abcdefg890`

-Now, by default, the prefix for the URL's is `r`, but this can be changed to something else if you like in the configuration.
-The part after the prefix is known as the *endpoint code*.
+By default, the prefix for the URL's is `r`, but this can be changed to something else if you like in the configuration.

 When your application calls this URL by any HTTP verb, like GET or POST, Traffcap will record everything about the interation and then send back a response of some kind.

-### Endpoint Code Matching
+### Endpoint Code Matching Rules

 By default, Traffcap will accept any endpoint code and store the interaction.
 Doesn't matter how long or short the code is, it'll record the data.

-You can tell Traffcap to interact in specific ways by specifying a match to certain endpoint codes.
+You can tell Traffcap to interact in specific ways by specifying a matching rule to certain endpoint codes.

 For example, if you see an endpoint code that starts with `123...` you can respond to the request with a JSON API payload with specific values that your application might need to proceed.